Antifa blames older man for Portland fracas that left him bloodied

 Mr. Blum said he has attended four such rallies in Oregon, although he’s not an organizer.
 He knows such events only goad the antifa into action, but said it’s important to stand up to left-wing intimidation.

-He cited the attack on journalist Andy Ngo, who sustained a brain hemorrhage after being pummeled and pelted by antifa activists at the same Portland counter-protest, as shown on video by the Oregonian.
+He cited the attack on journalist Andy Ngo, who sustained a brain hemorrhage after being pummeled and pelted by antifa activists at the same Portland counterprotest, as shown on video by the Oregonian.

 “That’s terrible.
 That’s just the whole reason we are there is because that stuff is happening,” Mr. Blum said.
 “Antifa attacked him for reporting the truth, in my opinion.
 He brings to light the bad stuff they are doing and they don’t like that.”